EI-CoreBioinformatics/mikado/docs/Usage/Pick.rst

                             the whole transcript will be considered).
 Default:
                             False, Mikado will consider transcripts in their entirety. (default: False)
-      --monoloci-from-simple-overlap
-                            "Flag.
-If set, in the final stage Mikado will cluster transcripts by simple overlap, not by looking at the presence of shared introns.
-Default: False. (default:
-                            False)
+      --only-reference-update
+                            Flag.
+If switched on, Mikado will only keep loci where at least one of the transcripts is marked as "reference".
+CAUTION: new and experimental.
+If no transcript has been marked as reference, the output will be completely empty! (default: None)
       --consider-truncated-for-retained
                             Flag.
 If set, Mikado will consider as retained intron events also transcripts which lack UTR but whose CDS